The Practice (PCK) of Teaching English (9886.3)

 Normally, an aggregate mark of 50% is required to pass the unit.

 There is a 100% compulsory attendance requirement for this unit.
+All absences must be made up for to ensure successful completion of the unit requirements.

 As part of the requirements of this unit, students are expected to develop lesson plans collaboratively as part of a teaching team of pre-service teachers.